armou/Ray_Tracer/README.md

 ./rt scene/scene7.xml
 ```

-Modify and play around with the scene files in the Scene folder, you can even make your own !
+Modify and play around with the scene files available in the Scene folder, you can even make your own !

 Send me a notification if you find compatibility issues

-## Clean
+### Clean

 Clean your directory using the available commands